nqminds/edgesec.github.io/README.md

 ### Deployment

-Make a pull request to the `master` branch of the GitHub repo.
+Make a pull request to the `main` branch of the GitHub repo.

 The GitHub Actions CI script will automatically test that your changes will compile correctly.
-You can then merge into `master`, where another GitHub Actions CI run will deploy this website using GitHub Pages.
+You can then merge into `main`, where another GitHub Actions CI run will deploy this website using GitHub Pages.

 ### Adding Pages